JackHarley/AwesomeIRCBot/modules-extras/apptrackr/README.md

 Installation
 ----------------
-1, Copy ALL the files in this directory into your /modules folder 2, Copy Apptrackr.php from the configs folder in this directory to your /modules/configs folder 3, Add the following line to bot.php:
+1, Copy this directory (apptrackr) into your /modules folder 2, Add the following line to bot.php:
-	ModuleManager::loadModuleConfig('modules\configs\Apptrackr');
+	ModuleManager::loadModuleConfig('modules\apptrackr\configs\Apptrackr');
-4, Restart the bot
+3, Restart the bot

 UnInstallation
 ----------------
 1, Remove the line you inserted into bot.php which says
-	ModuleManager::loadModuleConfig('modules\configs\Apptrackr');
+	ModuleManager::loadModuleConfig('modules\apptrackr\configs\Apptrackr');
+2, Delete the apptrackr folder from /modules
-2, Restart the bot
+3, Restart the bot